Teaching Your Children About God’s Appointed Times | Yom Kippur

 1. Journal or draw.
 Yom Kippur focuses on choices.
 Your children can journal or draw a picture of how they want to move forward in the year ahead and the choices they want to make.

 1. Do a craft.
 As we know, kids love crafts!
-They engage every sense, and children are better able to understand the concepts you are teaching.
-You can do a craft that tells about Jonah and the whale, which is a picture of repentance and is traditionally read during Yom Kippur.
+They engage every sense, and children can better understand the concepts you are teaching.
+You can do a craft that tells about Jonah and the whale, a picture of repentance traditionally read during Yom Kippur.

-Getting the whole family involved in teaching your children about Yom Kippur is such a blessing.
-It displays God’s divine design of how a family is established and prospers when it is rooted in the Lord.
+Getting the whole family involved in teaching your children about Yom Kippur is a blessing.
+It displays God’s divine design of how a family is established and prospers when rooted in the Lord.
 It builds security and trust with your children and leaves a lasting legacy.

 As a parent, you start to see how your actions plant seeds in your children that will produce fruit for a lifetime.